-Add the vodka and glycerin to the jar.
+Add the vodka and glycerine to the jar.

 Shake well.
-Let this macerate for 4-6 weeks and check on it often.
+Let this macerate for 4 to 6 weeks and check on it often.

 You may find that as the flowers soak up the alcohol and glycerin, the liquid will no long cover the herb.